So much so, You may be loyal to the traditional methods but this time, open your mind to a new type of marketing: social media marketing.

-Coming up with a highly-targeted buyer persona, you would understand their pain points to better address their needs.
+Coming up with a highly targeted buyer persona, you would understand their pain points to better address their needs.
 This requires learning everything you can about them, however–an initiative that reveals its worth in the end.

-Marketing even the right products and services to the wrong audience is still a waste of marketing budget.
+Marketing even the right products and services to the wrong audience is still a waste of the marketing budget.

 Craft a compelling social media mission statement

 After this, the next step is to create a mission statement to guide your next strategies and future actions.
-This can propel your campaign to capturing small, incremental wins until you reached your goals.
+This can propel your campaign to capturing small, incremental wins until you reach your goals.

-The statement must reflect the brand’s identity but is still targeted to your public as possible.
+The statement must reflect the brand’s identity but is still as targeted to your public as possible.
 Strive to create a campaign-specific mission statement.

-To leverage the power of Facebook, Instagram, and Twitter in educating the parents on how to nurture the outdoor interests of their school-aged kids
+Example: To leverage the power of Facebook, Instagram, and Twitter in educating the parents on how to nurture the outdoor interests of their school-aged kids

 Set up a social media marketing budget